Find out about local customs and the documents you need to have when driving on holiday

 Key documents to carry

-Wherever you drive, you need your driving licence, vehicle registration document and motor insurance policy.
+If you’re driving your own car abroad, you need your driving licence, vehicle registration document and motor insurance policy.

 UK policies will protect you for driving abroad in the EU, the EEC and Switzerland, but this tends to amount to third-party cover only — if you want more comprehensive car insurance with extras such as breakdown cover, speak to your provider about an upgrade.